somedatapacket/docs.humio.com/content/faq/_index.md

 pre: "<b>7. </b>"
 ---

-### What happened to "dataspaces"
+### What happened to "Dataspaces"

 "Repository" is the new term.
 What used to be a "dataspace" in Humio is now a "Repository".

 The HTTP API includes the path "/api/v1/dataspaces/$DATASPACE/" to be compatible with existing clients.
 In this context, the $DATASPACE variable is the name of the repository.
-It used to be the name of the dataspace.
+(It used to be the name of the dataspace).